Oman shocks Japan 1-0, Iraq holds South Korea to 0-0 draw

 “It was a disappointing defeat,” Japan coach Hajime Moriyasu said.
 “Now the focus is to bounce back to take three points in the next game.”

+That comes against China on Tuesday while Australia faces Vietnam in Hanoi.
+Vietnam, playing for the first time at this stage of qualification, lost 3-1 to Saudi Arabia despite taking an early lead through Nguyen Quang Hai.

+The game in Riyadh turned after 55 minutes as Vietnamese defender Do Duy Manh was adjudged to have handled in the area and was also shown a second yellow card.
+Salem Al-Dawsari scored from the spot and soon after Yasser Al-Shahrani headed the host into the lead.
+The win was sealed with 10 minutes remaining as Saleh Al-Shehri fired home a penalty.

-In Group A, South Korea was also frustrated after being held by Iraq to a 0-0 draw in an empty Seoul World Cup Stadium.
+In Group A, South Korea was frustrated after being held by Iraq to a 0-0 draw in an empty Seoul World Cup Stadium.

-The host, aiming for a 10th successive appearance at the World Cup, was in charge for much of the game against the hard-working visitor but could not break the deadlock.
+The host, aiming for a 10th successive appearance at the World Cup, was in charge for much of the game against the hard-working visitors but could not break the deadlock.

-Lee Jae-sung came closest, blasting over in the first half from close range after a goal-line clearance from Iraq, looking to add to its sole World Cup appearance in 1986.
+Lee Jae-sung came closest, blasting over in the first half from close range after a goal-line clearance.

 Hwang Hee-chan, who recently signed with English Premier League team Wolverhampton, headed straight at the goalkeeper from a good position after the break.

+Iran boosted its chances of a third successive qualification campaign with a 1-0 win over Syria in Tehran.
+Alireza Jahanbakhsh scored the only goal just before the hour.
+The United Arab Emirates drew 0-0 with Lebanon in Dubai.

 The top two from both six-team groups qualify automatically for next year’s World Cup.
-The third-placed teams meet in a playoff and the winner then faces an opponent from another confederation.
+The third-place teams meet in a playoff and the winner then faces an opponent from another confederation.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports